Monica Merino – Resident Representative, UNDP Albania

 Global development has stalled.
-Until 2020, the global Human Development Index (HDI) – a measure of a nation’s health, education, and average income – had risen every year since 1991 when UNDP began calculating it globally.
-It fell for the first time in 2020.
+Until 2020, the global human development index – a measure of a nation’s health, education, and average income - had risen every year since 1991 when UNDP began calculating it.
+It fell in 2020.
 And it fell again in 2021.
 And it fell almost everywhere: 90 percent of countries saw a decline in one or other year, wiping out five years of progress.

-Development today, with its new dimensions of uncertainty, is the focus of UNDP’s Human Development Report 2022.
+Development today, with its new dimensions of uncertainty, is the focus of UNDP’s Human Development Report 2022 – launched on September 8th.
 The report examines the ways in which crises are piling up to unsettle life, and interacting with our changing planet, increasing polarization and societal transformation.
 These are all moving at unprecedented speed and scale and interacting with each other in ways we cannot ignore.
 We are navigating uncharted waters.

-An obvious example is humanity’s impact on planetary processes, from melting glaciers, extended droughts, wildfires, floods, to dwindling wildlife, biodiversity, and habitat loss.
+An obvious example is humanity’s impact on planetary processes, from melting glaciers to dwindling wildlife.
 For the first time in history, manufactured materials, such as concrete and asphalt, outweigh the Earth’s biomass.
-Microplastics are everywhere: in country-sized garbage patches in the ocean, remote islands, in protected forests and distant mountaintops, in people’s lungs and blood.
+Microplastics are everywhere: in country-sized garbage patches in the ocean, in protected forests and distant mountaintops, in people’s lungs and blood.
 This is threatening humanity’s very survival.

 For the first time we can see a future in which our children may be worse off than we are.
 But this can be reversed.
 The human forces destroying our world must be reoriented to save our world.
-Our success will depend upon humanity’s ability to take decisive action, and to prioritize policies and actions that invest, insure and innovate.
+Our success will depend upon humanity’s ability to take decisive action, and to prioritize policies that invest, insure and innovate.
 Investment - in the capabilities people will need to enable socioeconomic and planetary conditions for human flourishing.
 Insurance - to protect people from the unavoidable contingencies of uncertain times, safeguarding their capabilities, including their fundamental freedoms (enhancing human security).
 Innovation – to foster capabilities that might not exist today.